As shown in the documentation for the Date data type, dates have three values: original, formal and normalized.

 <date> <original>Apr 3, 1836</original> <formal>+1836-04-03</formal> <normalized>3 April 1836</normalized> </date>

 Although the GEDCOM X format allows for multiple normalized values for different languages, FamilySearch does not support this.
 If multiple normalized values are given, all but the first will be ignored.
 If the language is specified, it will also be ignored.
+If the normalized value is not provided, FamilySearch will attempt to provide one automatically, unless the call includes the query parameter

 In FamilySearch Family Tree, a "lifespan" is calculated for each person.
 The lifespan simply includes the birth year and the death year and is a quick way to represent how long a person lived.
 The lifespan is displayed in the pedigree and family member relationships on a person's detail page.